 Giving birth is usually a time for celebration and joy.
 But if complications arise, it's comforting to know that this area's highest level of neonatal life-saving technology is down the hall.
 If you have your baby at St. Francis, you have that assurance.

-St. Francis offers this area's only Level III Neonatal Intensive Care Unit (NICU).
+St. Francis offers this area's only Level 3 Neonatal Intensive Care Unit (NICU).
 The NICU team consists of nurses, neonatal nurse practitioners, neonatologists, respiratory therapists, case managers, and lactation consultants, along with physical and occupational therapists.
 During your baby's stay, our team will work closely with one another in planning appropriate care for development based upon the needs of your baby and family, as well as assisting you in preparation for discharge.

-Before you decide where to have your baby, know the difference a Level III NICU can make.
+Before you decide where to have your baby, know the difference a Level 3 NICU can make.

 - 2 neonatologists: Dr. Marc de Soler and Dr. Carmen Payne (a neonatologist is a pediatrician who specializes in the care and treatment of sick and premature newborns)